ghosthill/btsbotsetup/README.md

 tl;dr basically what this bot does is it creates a __system__, where you can host multiple profiles/members  of your choosing in one place.

 <blockquote>keep in mind that there are also alternatives and you don't have to use it if you'd rather not, because it does require some members in the net to
-actively keep up with all of BTS's social media pages and not a lot of people can do that.
+actively keep up with all of BTS's social media pages and not a lot of people have the time to do that.

-this is just a deliberate choice made on our end to use this bot as we can have everything under one belt instead of having multiple bots in one server. </blockquote>
+<br>this is just a deliberate choice made on our end to use this bot as we can have everything under one belt instead of having multiple bots in one server. </blockquote>

 ## Content
 * [Part i](#Part-i)